Wisconsin edges No. 14 Michigan State 64-63 - WHIZ News

 BIG PICTURE

-Michigan State: Foster Loyer came off the bench and made back-to-back jumpers to the help the Spartans dig out of their first-half hole.
+Michigan State: Foster Loyer came off the bench and drained back-to-back jumpers to help the Spartans dig out of their first-half hole.

 Wisconsin: The Badgers will get a boost when Davison returns from his one-game suspension.
 In 21 starts, Davison has averaged 8.8 points per game.
-He shoots 88.6% from the free throw line, which is the second-best mark on the team.
+He shoots 88.6% from the free throw line.

 UP NEXT

-Michigan State hosts Penn State on Tuesday night in the first of two regular-season games between the teams.
+Michigan State hosts Penn State on Tuesday night in the first of two regular-season meetings between the teams.

 Wisconsin travels to play Minnesota on Wednesday night.